John Arthur Gibson: The lacrosse player

-A biography by his wife (a member of the Cayuga nation), describes Gibson as a "traditional man", vigorous and competitive in his youth, and highlights his involvement in the ball game of lacrosse, the traditional sport of the Iroquois.
-Mrs Gibson's narrative is "almost wholly occupied with lacrosse" and it reflects the role of lacrosse in the Iroquois society as it was then practiced, albeit with a new capitalist aspect.
+A biography by his wife (a member of the Cayuga nation), describes Gibson as a "traditional man", vigorous and competitive in his youth, and highlights his involvement in the ball game of lacrosse, the traditional sport of the Haudenosaunee.
+Mrs Gibson's narrative is "almost wholly occupied with lacrosse" and it reflects the role of lacrosse in the Haudenosaunee society as it was then practiced, albeit with a new capitalist aspect.
 In Haudenosaunee religious thought, lacrosse is one of the two most essential sacred rites, that took place before coming to this world as we know it.
-The role of men in Iroquois society had changed from being a military asset in prior generations and defining social prominence by combat to having the battle of the game; the intensity of the game was real and became a locus for the native view of masculinity.
+The role of men in Haudenosaunee society had changed from being a military asset in prior generations and defining social prominence by combat to having the battle of the game; the intensity of the game was real and became a locus for the native view of masculinity.

 The Gibsons took a lead role in organizing lacrosse events, setting up payments to teams and players and charges to supporters.
-Gibson also organized the first 12-player Iroquois team and was invited to play against white teams; newspapers carried mention of his lacrosse team.
+Gibson also organized the first 12-player Haudenosaunee team and was invited to play against white teams; newspapers carried mention of his lacrosse team.

 Gibson's wife's account also highlights that Gibson was not simply a "traditional man", but introduced or demonstrated several innovations.
 For example, although their marriage was arranged in a traditional sense, it is "easy to see in her narrative that the (traditional) matrilocality was no longer in effect and the nuclear family was well introduced".
-This change was, however, consistent with the Handsome Lake Code and so not totally foreign to Iroquois culture.
+This change was, however, consistent with the Handsome Lake Code and so not totally foreign to Haudenosaunee culture.

-Beyond his involvement in lacrosse, Gibson has been viewed as having a great awareness of and willingness to share Iroquois cultural heritage.
-William N. Fenton described him as "unquestionably the greatest mind of his generation among the Six Nations...[who] became the greatest living source on Iroquois culture at the turn of the century".
+Beyond his involvement in lacrosse, Gibson has been viewed as having a great awareness of and willingness to share Haudenosaunee cultural heritage.
+William N. Fenton described him as "unquestionably the greatest mind of his generation among the Six Nations...[who] became the greatest living source on Haudenosaunee culture at the turn of the century".
 Alexander Goldenweiser described Gibson in his youth as "one of those wide-awake, keen-witted Indians... who spend hours and days listening to the stories of the old men and who are not satisfied until they have traced a custom or a belief back to its earliest remembered antecedents".